zombre98/zia/src/server/api/README.md

 # dems API Zia
-##### The goal of this Api is to provide a example on How to add modules to your Zia project
+##### The goal of this Api is to provide a example on how to add modules to your Zia project
 ###### Produced by Armand Megrot, Bilel Fourati, Anatole Juge and Thomas Burgaud

-Our goal for this API is to simplify the way to add modules in your ZIA<br/>
-For this we have our best tried to minimize the constraints that we impose<br/>
+The goal of this API is to simplify the way you add modules in your ZIA<br/> In order to do this we tried to minimize the constraints that we impose<br/>

 For example to add your modules you just have to make :
 ```cpp